Whether you grow pole or bush tomatoes, you need to give them a head start just like peppers so I don’t recommend sowing the seeds outside.

 Provide compost when planting and plant food that is higher in calcium and phosphorus once a month or as needed.
 If you don’t satisfy tomatoes with calcium and you have a lot of rain, the tomatoes may get blossom end rot – yuck!

 Keep tomato seedlings and plants moist but not soggy by using a drip system.
-Too much water will cause the tomatoes to crack.
+In addition to blossom end rot, too much water will cause the tomatoes to crack.

-Support bush tomato plants with stakes and stretch ties like Vigoro in case it gets too windy and pole tomatoes with a strong trellis like cattle ranch fencing, 8 foot stakes, or tomato ladders.
+Support bush tomato plants with stakes and reusable stretch ties like Vigoro or Velcro garden ties in case it gets too windy and pole tomatoes with a strong trellis like cattle fencing, 8 foot stakes, or tomato ladders.

 Keep in mind that once the plants get bigger and start bearing fruit, tomato hornworms may attack the plants.